-In AY 2018-2019, 100% of candidates met target and scored "Above Sufficient."
-Candidates' mean score was "3" (n = 6).
+Analysis.
+In AC 2019-2020 the target was met.
+In AC 2019-2020, 100% of candidates met target and scored "Above Sufficient."
+Candidates' mean score was "4" (n = 5).
 As this assessment is used in the Practicum Course, which is one of the last courses candidates take, faculty expect scores to be strong.
 Because the assessment and rubric are tied to NAEYC standards and state standards, candidates' artifacts demonstrated student learning via mastery of NAEYC and content standards.

-Although 100% of candidates met target in AY 2017-2018 and AY 2018-2019, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results in 2019-2020, faculty will add videos and resources relating to Professionalism to support student learning, as this is a growing concern in the field.
-This effort to engage in program improvement will strengthen candidates' knowledge, skills, and dispositions relating to growing as professionals who prepare young children for life and learning in the classroom and beyond.
+Based on information gathered from analysis of the AC 2019-2020 data, faculty implemented the following changes in AC 2020-2021 to drive the cycle of improvement.
+In AC 2020-2021, faculty modified instructional design by adding additional videos and other resources relating to Professionalism to the course to support student learning, as this has been a growing concern in the field.
+This effort to engage in program improvement strengthened candidates' knowledge, skills, and dispositions relating to growing as professionals who prepare young children for life and learning in the classroom and beyond.
+Additionally, faculty strengthened the service-learning component of coursework.